vivocha/appointments-scheduler-docs/README.md

 ##### PATCH `/calendars/{id}`

 Update single properties of a Calendar.

+> **IMPORTANT: doing a PATCH to an entire property of object type is NOT recommended and in some cases is NOT permitted.**
+>
-Example of a body request:
+> Example of a body request:

 ```json
 [